-Many partners we work with use their own images, particularly food bloggers.
+Many SHE Media Partner Network members we work with use their own images, particularly food bloggers.
 This is a great choice since your images will be completely custom to your content.
 But if you’re not taking your own images, you’ll need to find photography resources free from copyright restrictions.
-Image databases without copyright restrictions means you can use them on your website without asking permission.
+Image databases without copyright restrictions mean you can use them on your website without asking permission.
 Some will still require attribution, but many times that’s optional as well.

 Stock photos are common on blog posts, but try to find the least generic images you can.
 The last thing you want your users to see are cheesy photos that feel inauthentic in every way.
 Here are a few of our favorite image resources:

 In some cases, like AMP, you are required to select image dimensions in the source code.
 But if you’re not, it’s still recommended to define the width and height of your images.
 This helps the browser size the image before the CSS is loaded, decreasing the load time.